2310V Health Sciences Building

 Lab Director: Andrew Stuart, PhD

 The Electrophysiology Laboratory contains a double-walled IAC test booth, and supporting electronic and computer equipment.
 This lab is designed and equipped to perform research projects involving brain mapping, as well as the investigation of evoked potentials.
 The Electrophysiology Laboratory is equipped with a complete evoked potential system to fill research and teaching needs.
 Included are a Neuroscan 32-channel PC-based EEG\Evoked Potential brain mapping system, a BioLogic Navigator Pro Windows-based system diagnostic ABR/ASSR system, and Vivosonic wireless OAE/ABR/ASSR instrument.
 Macintosh and PC computers are available for word processing, statistics, stimulus generation and graphics applications.
-Current and recent research includes investigating auditory long latency responses to tonal and speech stimuli; examining the effect of gender on the N1-P2 auditory complex while listening and speaking with altered auditory feedback; examining the auditory brainstem responses to air and bone conducted chirp and click stimuli in newborns; and examining an eletrophysiological correlate of the behavioural phenomenon of release from masking for speech recognition.
+Current and recent research includes investigating auditory long latency responses to tonal and speech stimuli; examining the effect of gender on the N1-P2 auditory complex while listening and speaking with altered auditory feedback; examining the auditory brainstem responses to air and bone conducted chirp and click stimuli in newborns; and examining an electrophysiological correlate of the behavioral phenomenon of release from masking for speech recognition.

 2310 Health Sciences Building